ARCHER2-HPC/archer2-fortran-intro/section1.01/README.md

 ```
 end
 ```
-If the `program-name` is present, it must be at both the begining and the end, and must be the same in both places.
+If the `program-name` is present, it must be at both the beginning and the end, and must be the same in both places.

 We will return to the `contains` statement in the context of modules.